Frequently Asked Questions

 Residents who purchase a leasehold apartment in our villages can have full confidence they have no financial responsibilities if any issues arise.
 Under strict legislation, Aura Holdings has full responsibility for the quality of the building and its upkeep.

 If an issue arises with plumbing or electricity, or for items that were in place when you moved in, such as your oven, cooktop and dishwasher, any repairs or replacement will be covered by Aura Holdings.
+Learn more about the maintenance-free lifestyle offered at the Aura villages.

-Aura Holdings has responsibility to maintain the building/s and facilities on behalf of residents.
+Aura Holdings has the responsibility to maintain the building/s and facilities on behalf of residents.
 Residents contribute to the maintenance reserve fund within their weekly fees.
 Aura is responsible for all capital costs, including new capital improvements and capital replacement of assets over time.

 These charges will rise over time as the costs of services and statutory fees increase.
 Aura, as the operator, is conscious of residents’ cost of living expenses so strives to deliver best value for money outcomes for them.
 Residents are also protected under the Qld Retirement Village Act which regulates any increases above CPI that are not statutory-based costs eg council rates.
 All non-statutory charges above CPI must be voted on by village residents.